Feature Concatenation Multi-view Subspace Clustering: Introduction

-For multi-view clustering, the naive solution is concatenating features of all views and then running a single-view clustering algorithm directly.
-However, this is ineffective in most real-world applications and even obtains worse clustering results\cite{xu2013survey1},\cite{zhao2017multi6},\cite{kumar2011co20},\cite{kumar2011co21},\cite{xia2014robust22}, since each view has its own statistic properties and different clustering results.
-It is worth noting that our proposed FCMSC can achieve promising clustering performance conducted on the concatenated features straightforward.
-To be specific, by introducing the concept of cluster-specific corruptions, our method decomposes the original coefficient matrix, which is derived from the joint view representation by low-rank representation straightforward, into a cluster-specific noise matrix and a new low-rank coefficient matrix, which enjoys the consensus property of multi-view data.
-Moreover, a graph-reguarized FCMSC (gr-FCMSC) is also proposed, which can explore both the consensus information and complementary information simultaneously during clustering.
-Finally, an effective optimization algorithm based on the Augmented Lagrangian Multiplier (ALM)\cite{yin2015dual},\cite{lin2011linearized23} is designed for the objective functions of the proposed FCMSC and gr-FCMSC.
-Extensive experiments on six real-world datasets compared with several state-of-the-art multi-view clustering approaches show the effectiveness and competitiveness of our methods.
+{{For multi-view clustering, a naive idea is concatenating features of all views and then running a clustering algorithm to get clustering results.
+Concatenated features have the following merits: 1) original information of multi-view data can be maximum preserved by concatenating features of all views into a joint view representation; 2) all views of multi-view data can be processed simultaneously during clustering.
+However, it is ineffective in practice and even gets worse clustering results \cite{xu2013survey1,zhao2017multi6,kumar2011co20,kumar2011co21,xia2014robust22} by simply performing a single-view clustering algorithm on the concatenated features straightforward to obtain clustering results, since each view contains its own statistical properties.}} It is noteworthy that our proposed FCMSC can achieve the promising clustering performance on the joint view representation. {{To be specific, by introducing the concept of cluster-specific corruptions, our FCMSC decomposes the original coefficient matrix, which is derived from concatenated features by employing low-rank representation straightforward, to obtain a new low-rank coefficient matrix, which enjoys the consensus property of multi-view data.}} Moreover, a graph regularized FCMSC (gr-FCMSC) is also proposed, which can explore both the consensus information and complementary information simultaneously during clustering.
+Finally, an effective optimization algorithm based on the Augmented Lagrangian Multiplier (ALM) \cite{yin2015dual,lin2011linearized23} is designed for the objective functions of the proposed FCMSC and gr-FCMSC.
+Extensive experiments on six benchmark datasets compared with several state-of-the-arts illustrate the effectiveness and competitiveness of the proposed methods.